-- Firstly, to slow the progression of the disease, keep your blood glucose in check.
+- To slow the progression of the disease, keep your blood glucose in check.
 Hence, maintaining your blood sugar within the healthy limit may alleviate symptoms and reduce pain.

-- Secondly, pain medications assist in managing chronic pain.
+- Pain medications assist in managing chronic pain.
 However, consult your doctor before using them.

-- Thirdly, alternatives such as acupuncture, physical therapy and meditation aid in managing your symptoms physically and mentally.
+- Alternatives such as acupuncture, physical therapy and meditation aid in managing your symptoms physically and mentally.

 - Proper intake of food and vitamins can also help you cope with symptoms and help you stay healthy.

-To summarize, today’s approaches may help mitigate pain or attempt to control the underlying diabetes, in contrast there is no disease-modifying or curative treatment approved for diabetic peripheral neuropathy.
+Today’s approaches may help mitigate pain or attempt to control the underlying diabetes.